Treeofsavior/EnglishTranslation/README.md

 We will not merge your contributions in the Game until August 23rd.

-Once again, we want to emphasize here that everyone at IMCGAMES really appreciates the hard work and the efforts from our contributors.
+Once again, we want to emphasize here that everyone at IMCGAMES really appreciates the hard work and the efforts of our contributors.

 <br>